 In March 2020, the Company declared a reduced second quarter dividend of \$0.50 per share of its common stock, which was paid on June 3, 2020 in a combination of cash and shares of common stock, at the election of the stockholder, subject to a limitation that the aggregate amount of cash payable to holders of the Company's common stock would not exceed 20% of the aggregate amount of the dividend, or \$0.10 per share, for all stockholders of record on April 22, 2020.
-The amount of the dividend represents a reduction from the Company's first quarter dividend, and was paid in a combination of cash and shares of common stock to preserve liquidity in light of the impact and uncertainty arising out of the COVID-19 outbreak.
-The Company declared a further reduced cash dividend of \$0.15 per share of its common stock for the third and fourth quarters of 2020.
-On January 28, 2021, the Company declared a first quarter cash dividend of \$0.15 per share of its common stock, which was paid on March 3, 2021 to stockholders of record on February 19, 2021.
-On April 29, 2021, the Company declared a second quarter cash dividend of \$0.15 per share of its common stock, which will be paid on June 3, 2021 to stockholders of record on May 7, 2021.
+The amount of the dividend represented a reduction from the Company's first quarter 2020 dividend, and was paid in a combination of cash and shares of common stock to preserve liquidity in light of the impact and uncertainty arising out of the COVID-19 pandemic.
+The Company declared a further reduced cash dividend of \$0.15 per share of its common stock for the third and fourth quarters of 2020 and for the first, second and third quarters of 2021.
+On October 28, 2021, the Company declared a fourth quarter cash dividend of \$0.15 per share of its common stock, which will be paid on December 3, 2021 to stockholders of record on November 9, 2021.
 The dividend amount will be reviewed by the Board on a quarterly basis.

 In connection with the commencement of separate "at the market" offering programs, on each of February 1, 2021 and March 26, 2021, which are referred to as the "February 2021 ATM Program" and the "March 2021 ATM Program," respectively, and collectively as the "ATM Programs," the Company entered into separate equity distribution agreements with certain sales agents pursuant to which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$500 million under each of the February 2021 ATM Program and the March 2021 ATM Program, or a total of \$1 billion under the ATM Programs.
+As of September 30, 2021, the Company had approximately \$152.1 million of gross sales of its common stock available under the March 2021 ATM Program.
+The February 2021 ATM Program was fully utilized as of June 30, 2021 and is no longer active.